-Last Updated on October 30, 2023
+Last Updated on February 9, 2025

 The Faces Pain Scale-Revised (FPS-R) is a scale used for a self-report measure of pain intensity.
 This scale was developed for children and has been adapted from the Faces Pain Scale.

-It can also be used in adult people who are unable to use a numerical rating scale like visual analog scale.
+It can also be used in adult people who are unable to use a numerical rating scale like a visual analog scale.
 It is particularly recommended for use in younger children as numerical self-rating scales (0-10) can be used with most children over 8 years of age.

-Interestingly, Faces pain scale-revised shows a close linear relationship with visual analog pain scales across the age range of 4-16 years.
+Interestingly, the Faces pain scale-revised shows a close linear relationship with visual analog pain scales across the age range of 4-16 years.

 Scale

-Following instructions are given to the child –
+The following instructions are given to the child –

 These faces show how much something can hurt.
-This face [the assessor point to left-most face] shows no pain.
+This face [the assessor points to the left-most face] shows no pain.
 The faces show more and more pain [point to each from left to right] up to this one [point to right-most face] – it shows very much pain.
 Point to the face that shows how much you hurt [right now].

-Beginning from left each face is given a score 0, 2, 4, 6, 8, or 10.
+Beginning from left each face is given a score of 0, 2, 4, 6, 8, or 10.

 Thus score ‘0’ = ‘no pain’ and score ’10’ = ‘very much pain.’